alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 Greg Macoy
 10am to 10:30am

-### A talk with: Chikako Masuda from Digital Agency, Government of Japan
+### Curing design allergies in Japan's Government

+A prescription from Digital Agency's Design System and Community

 Chikako Masuda
 10:30am to 11:15am